 How is galena formed?

 Galena is found in igneous and metamorphic rocks in medium or low-temperature hydrothermal veins.
-In sedimentary rocks, it occurs as veins, breccia cement, isolated grains and as replacements of limestone and dolostone.
+In sedimentary rocks, it occurs as veins, breccia cement, isolated grains and as replacements for limestone and dolostone.

-Some galena mines contain up to 0.5% silver, a byproduct that far surpasses the main lead ore in revenue.
-This argentiferous galena almost entirely of hydrothermal origin is the ore of silver.
+Some galena mines contain as much as 0.5% silver, a byproduct that far surpasses the main lead ore in revenue.
+Silver is 364 times more valuable than an equal weight of lead.
+This argentiferous galena derived almost entirely from hydrothermal fluids, is the silver ore.
 Galena in lead-zinc deposits contains little silver.

 Galena is also often mixed with copper.
 After weathering, it becomes white lead ore and Lead alum.